b00827450-tech/ML_Ops_Group_Repo/README.md

 ## 2. Product Vision and User Experience

 ### User Stories
-- As an analyst, I want to search properties by city and budget so I can shortlist candidates quickly.
+- As an agent, I want to search properties by city and budget so I can shortlist candidates quickly.
 - As an analyst, I want to audit one property by ID so I can estimate yield before deeper review.
 - As a developer, I want simple endpoints and predictable payloads so the frontend can render results reliably.